optimusz/multimerch/readme.txt

 	1.0.1 (2012-05-09)
 		- Fixed seller account approval bug
 		- Fixed duplicate administrative seller account actions
+		- Added a possibility to choose whether to notify seller about account modification or not
 		- Split general mails and administrator messages

 	1.0.0 (2012-05-04)